starkware-libs/starknet-staking/docs/spec.md

 #### errors <!-- omit from toc -->
 3. [STAKER\_NOT\_EXISTS](#staker_not_exists)
 #### pre-condition <!-- omit from toc -->
-1. Staker exist in the contract.
+1. Staker exists in the contract.
 #### access control <!-- omit from toc -->
 Any address can execute.
 #### logic <!-- omit from toc -->